- Introduction to Rental Property Maintenance

 - Follow-up to Resolve: Latchel follows up at the end of the contractor’s appointment to make sure everything got fixed.
 We follow up with both the tenant and the contractor.

 Latchel’s support network ensures the right response is given to a tenant’s issue through every stage of the process.
-From when the tenant first reaches out to troubleshoot the issue for emergencies to fully resolving the issue over the phone or through dispatching vetted contractors.
+From when the tenant first reaches out to troubleshoot the issue to resolving over the phone or through dispatching vetted contractors.

 #2: More control & less manual coordination with maintenance

-Here are a few reasons why we love maintenance coordination if you’re a landlord on a budget trying to self-manage, save money, and grow your business:
+Here are a few reasons why we love premium maintenance.
+Especially if you’re a landlord on a budget trying to self-manage, save money, and grow your business:

 - Set Budget Limits: Latchel sticks within the budgets you set and will always call you if it ends up a repair will cost more than these limits.
 You have control, insight, and know where your money is going.